 The Division of Endocrine Surgery at UT Southwestern Medical Center consists of endocrine surgeons Shelby Holt, M.D., Courtney Balentine, M.D., Alan Dackiw, M.D., Ana Islam, M.D., Fiemu E. Nwariaku, M.D., and Sarah Oltmann, M.D.
 The endocrine surgery team also includes volunteer faculty member Jennifer Rabaglia, M.D.
 Their interests include thyroid surgery, minimally invasive parathyroidectomy, laparoscopic adrenal surgery, and neuroendocrine tumors of the pancreas and GI tract.

-Clinical sites include the Multidisciplinary Surgery Clinic and Outpatient Surgery Center on West Campus, as well as William P. Clements, Jr. University Hospital, Moncrief Medical Center in Fort Worth, Parkland Hospital, and the Dallas VA Medical Center.
+Clinical sites include the Multidisciplinary Surgery Clinic and Outpatient Surgery Center on West Campus, as well as William P. Clements, Jr. University Hospital, Moncrief Medical Center in Fort Worth, Parkland Hospital, the Dallas VA Medical Center, and UT Southwestern/Texas Health Resources Frisco.
 Over the past fifteen months, the division performed over 1,900 cases.

 The division's current research activities include the following clinical projects: surgery versus radioactive iodine for the treatment of Graves disease (World J Surg.
-2019 Mar;43(3):812-817), predictors of recurrent kidney stones after successful parathyroidectomy for primary hyperparathyroidism (abstract presented at the North Texas ACS Chapter meeting), impact of the latest national guidelines on the use of RAI for thyroid cancer at a safety net hospital (abstract presented at the North Texas ACS Chapter meeting), impact of a consistent experienced team on robotic adrenalectomy performance, and utility of thyroglobulin measurements in lymph node aspirates in the management of thyroid cancer.
+2019 Mar;43(3):812-817), predictors of recurrent kidney stones after successful parathyroidectomy for primary hyperparathyroidism (recently accepted for publication in JACS), impact of the latest national guidelines on the use of RAI for thyroid cancer at a safety net hospital (abstract presented at the North Texas ACS Chapter meeting), impact of a consistent experienced team on robotic adrenalectomy performance, and utility of thyroglobulin measurements in lymph node aspirates in the management of thyroid cancer.
 A recent grant submission aiming to develop and validate a deep machine learning model to improve the detection and characterization of thyroid cancer was selected for the U-Hack Med 2019 event.